Nishida-Lab/grasp_planning/README.md

 ## Note

-There are NaN data in the dataset so please modify some files before you use them.
+There are NaN data in the dataset `01`.
+So please modify some files before you use them.

 *  pcd0132cpos.txt
 ```
 283 286.999
 284 315